AndlerRL/-Pok-dex-_project/README.md

 <h3><code>v1.7.0</code></h3>

 <p><strong>UI Bug fixed!</strong> Pokedex UI has been changed a bit in order to render well the pokémon info.
 All info has been positioned properly.
-Other minor UI fixes are done too.</p>
+Other minor UI fixes are done too.
+License is updated now.</p>

 <hr/>
 <h3><code>v1.6.81</code></h3>